HVML/PurC/README.md

     $ purc hello.hvml
 ```

-You will see your first HVML program prints `Hello, world!` on you terminal
+You will see that your first HVML program prints `Hello, world!`
-and quit:
+on your terminal and quit:

 ```
     Hello, world!